Better-Computing-Consulting/azure-devops-ci-ansible-vpn-deployment/README.md

 # azure-devops-ci-ansible-vpn-deployment
 Automatically deploy both ends of a VPN tunnel using Ansible and Azure KeyVault.
 At one end it deploys and Azure Virtual Network Gateway, and at the other it configures an ASA 5506 firewall.

-The Azure DevOps Pieline runs on an Ubuntu Agent running on-prem, so it can access the ASA through its LAN interface.
+The Azure DevOps Pipeline runs on an Ubuntu Agent running on-prem, so it can access the ASA through its LAN interface.

 To logon to Azure Ansible uses credentials stored in the __~/.azure/credentials__ file of the user running the Azure Pipelines Agent.